 The Banana Splits

 The Banana Splits were a rock band, but do you you remember the names of the four costumed characters?
-They were Fleegle, who was dog-like and played guitar and vocals, Drooper (bass, vocals) who I think was supposed to be a lion(?), Bingo (drums, vocals) who looked like a smiley monkey and Snorky, who looked like an elephant that had been on a day trip to Sellafield and played keyboards and effects.
+They were Fleegle, who was dog-like and played guitar and vocals, Drooper (bass, vocals) who I think was supposed to be a lion(?), Bingo (drums, vocals) who looked like a smiley monkey, and Snorky, who looked like an elephant that had been on a day trip to Sellafield, and who played keyboards and effects.

 The series was produced by Hanna-Barbera and ran for just two seasons.
 It originally aired between September 1968 and Sept 1970.

 HERE COME THE DOUBLE DECKERS

 I certainly remember watching Here Come The The Double Deckers on a Saturday morning back in the 70s, and the video clip made me feel like a kid all over again!